2018 Policy Priorities

-ALICE parents with an infant and toddler spend well over 25 percent of their income on child care.
-Limited childcare availability and high costs prohibit employers from retaining employees and building talent.
-Childcare keeps Michigan working.
+ALICE parents with an infant and toddler spend 24 percent of their income on child care.
+Limited child care availability and high costs prohibit employers from retaining employees and building talent.
+Child care keeps Michigan working.

 ALICE needs an easy, non-bureaucratic mechanism to connect with faith-based, nonprofit and public resources to address basic needs before their needs become costly emergencies.
-The 2-1-1 website and hotline connect people with a statewide database of available health and human services needed during difficult times.
+2-1-1 Centers connect people with a statewide database of available health and human services needed during difficult times.

 For information on our Policy Platform, contact Nancy Lindman, Director of Policy and Partnerships.